Skip to main content

 In recent years global supply chains have been significantly affected by global crises.
 This is compounded by ever-increasing complexity and interdependencies.
 As a result small and medium-sized enterprises as well as large enterprises are exposed to an increased risk of disruptions in their supply chains.
 To adapt to short-term fluctuations and develop the right countermeasures, it is essential to have sound information about the Planned Production Output of their suppliers.

 This document describes and standardizes the semantic aspect model for the Planned Production Output as well as the associated API to exchange Planned Production Output information between supply chain partners.
 The supplier's Planned Production Output is the planned quantity of a material allocated to a specific customer in a time horizon of up to four weeks, that has not yet been produced.
 It has not yet been produced and is allocated to a specific partner.
 The scope of application is limited to existing business relationships and build-to-order (BTO) scenarios.
 Build-to-stock (BTS) use cases with no existing business relationships are explicitly not covered.
-The provided aspect model is automotive-agonistic, thus allowing the future integration and exchange with non-automotive data spaces.
 In contrast to the strategic Demand and Capacity Management standard (DCM) [CX-0128], the Planned Production Output refers to short-term production planning, i.e. the actual utilization of existing and available capacity that resulted from capacity planning.
 It shows the latest production schedule-related information for a period of up to four weeks.

 1.1 AUDIENCE & SCOPE